promised-ai/redpoll-website/content/blog/gamma.md

 ## Anomaly Detection

-Another data-aware strength with Reformer is the ability to understand when a value is surprising, unexpected, or anomalous.
+Another data-aware strength with Reformer is the ability to understand when a value or sample is anomalous.
 Much like the similarity metric, this can be a complicated measure to define.
-Yes, if a value is several standard deviations outside its distribution, it's anomalous — but it's also a surprising if a gamma event has a high `fAlpha` angle value (see the jointplot at the top).
+Yes, if a value is several standard deviations outside of its distribution, it's anomalous — but it's also surprising if a gamma event has a high `fAlpha` angle value (see the jointplot at the top) even if the value isn't an outlier  for the whole population.

 Traditional solutions stand helpless to identify these for you before or even after training.
 There are plenty of standalone solutions and models